ACodePorter/Miner/README.md

 ## TODO

 - [ ] **Unify date time handling: format/storage**
+- [ ] remove tushare related docs/codes/comments, since it was not being used any more
 - [ ] add MCP server for stock market data
 - [ ] add sec edgar data
 - [ ] decide how to save tickers with symbol in it, like'BRK-A' or "BRK.A"